AltspaceVR/AltspaceSDK/README.md

 ## Native Resources

 One of the biggest challenges in creating VR applications is gathering and optimizing art and sound content.
 We've gone ahead and built a bunch of resources to get you started!
 They can be invoked via the `n-object`, `n-sound`, and `n-spawner` native components and are automatically optimized for the individual platform your user happens to be on.
+See the [resource list](https://altspacevr.github.io/aframe-altspace-component/doc/resources.html) for the complete list of resources available.